New York Theatre Guide at the Tony Awards

 Choir Boy - Author: Tarell Alvin McCraney

-The Ferryman - Author: Jez Butterworth - WINNER!!!
+The Ferryman - Author: Jez Butterworth

 Gary: A Sequel to Titus Andronicus - Author: Taylor Mac